 Save St. George Island Beaches

-The St. George Plantation Homeowners Association has wasted hundreds of thousands of our HOA dollars on lawyers and delay tactics—and will waste even more if we don’t take action now.
+The St. George Plantation Homeowners Association has wasted hundreds of thousands of our HOA dollars on lawyers and court delay tactics—and is even trying to bring every lot owner into the litigation, forcing many of you to hire a lawyer too.

-If you care about our beautiful beaches, join us in signing this petition to tell our HOA to stop wasting time and money and start working towards solutions to protect our beaches.
+If you care about our beautiful beaches, join us in signing this petition to tell our HOA to stop wasting time and money and start working towards solutions to protect the beach.

 Unsure what to believe?

-Read on to learn more about the smear campaign and wasteful tactics deployed against us as we work to preserve our island’s beautiful beaches.
+Read on to learn more about the wasteful tactics deployed against us as we work to preserve our island’s beautiful beaches.

 The Facts